rishiksharma/My_rep/README.md

 # My_rep
-### A collection of basic code & snippets that may come in handy.
+### A collection of basic code & snippets from various resources that may come in handy.